grails-galahad/webapp/Readme.md

 Boot Start
 ==========

 This is a Grails starter project based on the Twitter Bootstrap, Less CSS, and Fields plugins.
-It also replaces the default scaffolding templates with Bootstrap-based versions to provid a more modern default UI.
+It also replaces the default scaffolding templates with Bootstrap-based versions to provide a more modern default UI.

 Usage
 -----